web-packages/web_touch_ripple/README.md

     </table>
 </div>

-Use web components to implement efficient and simple and flexible touch ripple effects.
+This package uses web components to implement efficient and simple and flexible touch ripple effects.

 ## Preview
 This is just a preview of a simple example of that package.